-The purpose of this appendix is to establish standard, uniform procedures for the implementation and oversight of the 287(g) delegation of authority program within the Field Office Director (FOD) area of responsibility.
-This appendix can be modified only in writing and by mutual acceptance of the FOD, the Sheriff of Monmouth County, OSLC, and OPLA.
+The purpose of this appendix is to establish standard, uniform procedures for the implementation and oversight of the 287(g) delegation of authority program within the SAC/FOD area of responsibility.
+This appendix can be modified only in writing and by mutual acceptance of the FOD, the SAC, the HCSO Sheriff, the ICE Office of State and Local Coordination (OSLC), and the ICE Office of the Principal Legal Advisor (OPLA).

 There are two models for the 287(g) program, a Task Force Officer (TFO) model or a Detention model.
-Pursuant to this MOA, MCSO has been delegated authorities under the Detention model as outlined below.
+Pursuant to this MOA, HCSO has been delegated authorities under both the Detention model and TFO model as outlined below.